skytechrick/Data_Structure_And_Algorithms/README.md

-#### Before you start, if you are face any issue or feel to add anything new, then I request you to raise an issue in the issue section [Issues Section link](https://github.com/skytechrick/Data_Structure_And_Algorithms/issues)
+#### Before you start:
+If you are face any issue or feel to add anything new, then I request you to raise an issue in the issue section [Issues Section link](https://github.com/skytechrick/Data_Structure_And_Algorithms/issues)

 # Data Structures and Algorithms (DSA)